stellar/go/services/horizon/internal/docs/reference/resources/operation.md

 ```

 <a id="path-payment"></a>
-### Path Payment
+### Path Payment Strict Receive

-A path payment operation represents a payment from one account to another through a path.
+A path payment strict receive operation represents a payment from one account to another through a path.
 This type of payment starts as one type of asset and ends as another type of asset.
 There can be other assets that are traded into and out of along the path.

 #### Attributes